MicrosoftDocs/cpp-docs.it-it/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parametri

-`right` Il flusso di cui si desidera copiare i flag.
+*a destra* flusso cui flag si desidera copiare.

 ### <a name="return-value"></a>Valore restituito